 Minor Head Injury

-Learn more about minor head injury and how it is treated.
+Learn more about minor head injuries and how they are treated.

 Overview

-To prevent head injuries, wear a helmet when you perform activities that may put you at risk of hitting your head.
-These activities include bicycling, ice skating, roller blading, skate boarding, skiing, snowboarding and riding electric scooters.
+To help prevent head injuries, wear a helmet during activities that may put you at risk of hitting your head.
+These activities include bicycling, ice skating, rollerblading, skateboarding, skiing, snowboarding and riding electric scooters.

 Your care

-Learn more about the care provided in the Emergency Department at Mount Sinai Hospital.
+Learn more about the specialized care provided in the Emergency Department at Mount Sinai Hospital.

 Symptoms